bartoszlenar/Validot/.github/README.md

 ### Validot's Validator is immutable

 Once [validator](../docs/DOCUMENTATION.md#validator) instance is created, you can't modify its internal state or [settings](../docs/DOCUMENTATION.md#settings).
-If you need the process to fail fast (FluentValidation's `CascadeMode.StopOnFirstFailure`), use the flag:
+If you need the process to fail fast (FluentValidation's `CascadeMode.Stop`), use the flag:

 ``` csharp
 validator.Validate(model, failFast: true);